SegmentationBLWX/sssegmentation/docs/QuickRun.md

 bash scripts/dist_test.sh 4 ssseg/configs/annnet/annnet_resnet50os16_cityscapes.py annnet_resnet50os16_cityscapes/checkpoints-epoch-220.pth
 ```

-#### Training and Testing on Multiple Machines
+#### Training and Testing on Multiple Machines with Slurm

-Now, we only support training with multiple machines using Slurm, where Slurm is a good job scheduling system for computing clusters.
+In SSSegmentation, we support training with multiple machines using Slurm, where Slurm is a good job scheduling system for computing clusters.

 **1. Training a segmentor**